galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 time_estimation: 3H

 key_points:
-- LotuS is a metagenomics tool for identifying species and {OTU}s and {ASV}s from sequencing data
+- LotuS is a metagenomics tool for identifying species and OTUs and ASVs from sequencing data
 - Galaxy is an easy way to run LotuS2 in the cloud for bioinformatics beginners

 contributions: